2024 Solar Incentives Guide for Minnetonka, MN - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
 The new Clean Energy Credit extends until 2035.
-Homeowners can now receive a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then decrease annually until it expires.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+You can now receive a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Minnetonka solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Minnetonka solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives